Introduction

 - I observed an irregularity in my groin in 2017, but felt no discomfort; my doctor determined without any hesitation that I had a hernia.

-- I developed sepsis in 2018, the only symptom I had was extreme tiredness.
+- I developed sepsis in 2018, the only symptom I had was tiredness.
 I spent 4 days in the infectious diseases ward of the Royal Stoke hospital, where I was measured as having an infection marker of 271 – normal is between 1 and 10 and moderate / high is between 10 and 40.

 Taste